-The social value framework is a tool that highlights local values to include in a project, for example, tackling specific issues of safety or health, inclusion of distinct groups, supporting social interaction amongst groups, specific cultural heritage to celebrate, supporting belonging, sense of agency and participation, etc. and ways to operationalise these values at each stage of the design process in relation to local challenges.
+The social value framework is a tool Social Life uses to both highlight local values that should be included in a project and identify responses to these.
+Each area is different, but these values could include: tackling specific issues of safety or health; inclusion of distinct groups; supporting social interaction amongst groups; specific cultural heritage to celebrate; supporting belonging, sense of agency and participation; and so on.
+The framework then identifies ways to operationalise these values at each stage of the design process in relation to local challenges.

-Output: a framework highlighting place-based values with ways to embed them in each phase of the design process
+Output: a framework highlighting place-based values with ways to embed them in each phase of the design process.